bryanteh828/stock-market-monitoring-project/readme.txt

 					save summary analysis to a .csv file.
 3 - email_email.py			Emails .txt and .png file to user.
 4 - email_email_more_processing.py 	Further process the summary .csv file.
-5 - email_more_analysis_2.py		Analyse summary on 70+ stock data into .png.
+5 - email_more_analysis_2.py		Analyse summary of 70+ stock data into .png.
-6 - email_more_analysis_4.py		Analyse summary on 70+ stock data into .png.
+6 - email_more_analysis_4.py		Analyse summary of 70+ stock data into .png.
-7 - email_more_analysis_5.py		Analyse summary on 70+ stock data into .png.
+7 - email_more_analysis_5.py		Analyse summary of 70+ stock data into .png.
 8 - email_email_overall.py		Emails summary of 70+ stock data.

 B - A Portfolio Tracker

-1 - Outputs:
-    - Portfolio's performance in visualized plots/tables
+1 - Outputs: Portfolio's performance in visualized plots/tables
-2 - Input:
-    - a saved .csv file of your stock purchases.
+2 - Input: A record of stock purchase in .csv format.
+3 - Automation: A Windows Scheduleer, on my Windows Laptop

 Results are through email